WHAT IS WARFARIN?

 PREGNANCY AND WARFARIN

 Warfarin passes from mother to baby across the placenta and can interfere with normal blood clotting in the baby.
-This can lead to birth defects and other problems.
+Warfarin can also interfere with the formation of bone and cartilage in the developing embryo.
+These effects on blood clotting and embryo development can lead to birth defects and other problems.
 A woman who becomes pregnant or plans to become pregnant while on warfarin therapy should notify her healthcare provider immediately.

 Heparin, another anticoagulant, does not cross the placenta from mother to baby and is usually used instead of warfarin during pregnancy.
 Warfarin can be restarted after delivery.